Committees & Divisions

 OPERATIONS & MAINTENANCE WORKING GROUP (MONTHLY): Solar system and plant owners, operators and service providers want to optimize for plant performance, customer satisfaction, profit and long-term performance sustainability.
 As a critical segment in the solar value chain, the newly formed Operations & Maintenance Working Group will work on issues unique and critical to service providers and organizations involved in this activity.

-PURPA WORKING GROUP (WEEKLY): This group is dedicated working on PURPA (Public Utility Regulatory Policy Act) issues at the state and federal levels.
+PURPA WORKING GROUP (WEEKLY): This group is dedicated working on PURPA (Public Utility Regulatory Policies Act) issues at the state and federal levels.

 SOLAR QUALITY ASSURANCE WORKING GROUP (MONTHLY): The Solar Quality Assurance Working Group seeks to evaluate, develop and encourage adoption of industry best practices in solar asset design, production estimate, installation, commissioning and O&M, and contractor qualification.
 The group’s activities are intended to facilitate high-quality solar installations that induce consumer and investor confidence across the industry.
 The group will leverage the expertise of solar developers, asset managers, independent engineers, component manufacturers, investors and other stakeholders to create; and encourage the widespread adoption of; protocols, criteria, tools, and other resources that help standardize and improve asset quality.